dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_somatic/overview-CNV_somatic.rst

 Others
 ######

-In order to reproduce the obtained results, some of the `ascat` objects are saved in an `Rdata` file, which stores the following instances:
+In order to reproduce the obtained results, some of the `ascat` objects are saved in an `Rdata` file, which stores the following objects:

 - `ascat.bc` -  an object returned from the `ascat.aspcf` function
 - `ascat.output` - an object returned from the `ascat.RunAscat` function